-The program included speeches by Al Zachik, the Director of Child and Adolescent Division of the Maryland Behavioral Health Administration, who talked about current children's behavioral health initiatives going on around the state; Nancy Rosen-Cohen, the executive director of the National Council on Alcohol and Drug Dependence Maryland, who spoke about behavioral health integration, Maryland's heroin epidemic, and the Naloxone initiative to combat opioid overdoses; and Herb Cromwell, executive director of Community Behavioral Health Association Maryland, who spoke about how the recently proposed $23 million in budget cuts would affect providers' ability to offer care.
+The program included speeches by Al Zachik, Director of the Child and Adolescent Division of the Maryland Behavioral Health Administration, who talked about current children's behavioral health initiatives going on around the state; Nancy Rosen-Cohen, Executive Director of the National Council on Alcohol and Drug Dependence Maryland, who spoke about behavioral health integration, Maryland's heroin epidemic, and the Naloxone initiative to combat opioid overdoses; and Herb Cromwell, Executive Director of Community Behavioral Health Association Maryland, who spoke about how the recently proposed $23 million in budget cuts would affect providers' ability to offer care.

 Find out how you can help by asking Governor Hogan to restore the $23 million in budget cuts and read more about the day's events.